-It never fails that someone will accidentally lose a pair in the ocean or leave them by the pool, so having a back up will come in handy when looking to keep everyone happy.
+It never fails that someone will accidentally lose a pair in the ocean or leave them by the pool, so having a backup will come in handy when looking to keep everyone happy.

 Similar to toting around sunscreen, I store everyone’s swim goggles in a gallon Ziplock bag that is then stored in the beach bag for easy organization.

-8. Beach ball and sand toys
+9. Beach ball and sand toys

-9. Heavy-duty beach shovels and collapsible pails
+10. Beach shovels and pails

 Additional planning tip: You may run into a family on their vacation departure day who offers to give you their sand and/or pool toys.

 This is a win for them to not have to haul them home, and just as good for you to score some new stuff!
-R

-10. A small first aid kit
+11. A small first-aid kit

-It never fails that someone will need a bandaid or other simple first aid supply…especially if you happen to come across a rocky beach or slippery pool deck.
+It never fails that someone will need a bandaid or other simple first aid supply, especially if you happen to come across a rocky beach or slippery pool deck.

 Water – resistant speaker and headphones

 One of my favorite beach bag essentials is my water-resistant Bluetooth speaker.

 My family loves to listen to music quietly as we are relaxing on the beach and it is important to have equipment that can withstand accidentally getting wet.

 If they have friends hanging around the pool, they love playing music then too!
-This JBL Flip 4 speaker is a perfect travel size, and has amazing sound quality!

-12. Hair ties and a tangle-free wet brush
+13. Hair ties and a tangle-free wet brush

 Likewise, don’t forget hair ties to free you or your child’s long hair from the water and wind.

 14. Baby wipes

-Perhaps the most universal product when traveling, or doing anything with kids for that matter is a handy pack of baby wipes.
+Perhaps the most universal product when traveling, or doing anything with kids for that matter, is a handy pack of baby wipes.

-Regardless of what you use them for, you’ll never regret having brought them along.
+Regardless of what you use them for, baby wipes are one of those items for the beach that you’ll never regret having brought along.

 15. Snacks and bottled water

-Meanwhile, keep food safety in mind by making sure that perishables are kept chilled in a cooler…along with any chocolate that will otherwise surely melt.
+Meanwhile, keep food safety in mind by making sure that perishables are kept chilled in an insulated tote or soft-sided cooler, along with any chocolate that will otherwise surely melt.

-16. A bag for trash
+17. A bag for trash

 Save yourself several trips to the garbage by bringing along your own trash bag that you can easily dispose of on your way out.

-17. A beach umbrella and anchor
+18. A beach umbrella and anchor